cg3hci/HexBox/README.md

 ## Videos, Tutorials

 HexBox is meant to be a live project.
 On [this](videos.md) page you can find the video examples that were originally attached to the SGP submission.
-In the near future we will operate to create additional tutorials and tips & tricks to create a community around our tool and help users make the best of it.
+In the near future we will operate to create additional tutorials and tips & tricks to build a community around our tool, helping users to make the best of it.

 ## Cyting us